Book Now Call Today

 Selecting the right shoes for your child depends on the intended purpose.
 Barefoot-like, flexible footwear may suit some situations, while more supportive styles with different levels of support may be required in others.
 Look for shoes with flat, flexible soles that bend near the toes and a front wider than the heel.
 Secure fasteners such as laces or straps help keep feet comfortable and prevent slipping.

-Led by Dr Angus Chard PhD, the team at the Foot and Leg Pain Centre has the expertise, credentials, and connections with shoe stores and manufacturers to help you navigate the complexities of footwear options.
-For tailored advice regarding your child’s foot needs, reach out to our podiatrists today.
+With Dr Angus Chard PhD at the helm, the Foot and Leg Pain Centre team combines expertise, qualifications, and partnerships with shoe retailers and manufacturers to assist you in navigating footwear options.
+For advice tailored to your child’s foot care, consult with our podiatrists today.

 • Alfaro-Santafé, J., et al. (2021).
 “Effectiveness of Custom-Made Foot Orthoses vs. Heel-Lifts in Children with Calcaneal Apophysitis (Sever’s Disease): A CONSORT-Compliant Randomized Trial.”
 Children 8(11): 963.